philegli/philegli.github.io/_posts/tutorials/2017-11-11-setting-up-a-raspberry-pi.md

   teaser: rpi2.png
 ---

-I've had a number of Raspberry PIs for years now and they're great.
-I recently managed to corrupt one of the SD cards so I thought I'll document the process of getting the PI back up and running.
+I've had a number of Raspberry Pis for years now and they're great.
+I recently managed to corrupt one of the SD cards so I thought I'll document the process of getting the Pi back up and running.

 ## 1) Downloading Raspbian

 Go to the [official repository](https://www.raspberrypi.org/downloads/raspbian/) and download the latest Raspbian image.
-I usually go for the lightweight option as I don't usually connect my Raspberry PIs up to a screen via the HDMI output and use a keyboard + mouse etc.
+I usually go for the lightweight option as I don't usually connect my Raspberry Pis up to a screen via the HDMI output and use a keyboard + mouse etc.

 ## 2) Writing Raspbian to an SD card